esraerdem/coaches/software/README.txt

   Hello COACHES developers!!!

-If you get errors, try to solve them and/or write to iocchi@dis.uniroma1.it
+If you get errors and do not see the Hello message, try to solve them and/or write to iocchi@dis.uniroma1.it.

+If you get errors in other packages, but you see the Hello message, do not worry and move to the next step.

 === Set up the COACHES software environment ===